 - Comparative and evolutionary biology

-High Altitude Medicine & Biology is under the editorial leadership of Editor-in-Chief John B. West, MD, PhD, University of California, San Diego, Department of Medicine; Associate Editors Hermann Brugger, MD; Andrew M. Luks, MD; and other leading investigators.
+High Altitude Medicine & Biology is under the editorial leadership of Editor-in-Chief Erik R. Swenson, MD, VA Puget Sound Healthcare System; Associate Editors Hermann Brugger, MD; Andrew M. Luks, MD; and other leading investigators.
 View the entire editorial board.

 Audience: Clinicians, cell biologists, physiologists, evolutionary biologists, environmental medicine specialists, respiratory and pulmonology specialists, among others